RunestoneInteractive/httlads/_sources/UNGeneralDebates/research_questions.rst

 Working with Text
 =================

+Since we are working with data frames, sometimes when extracting text, blank spaces or trailing characters come with the data.
+That is not good, so we have to clean it up.
+Therefore, in this section we will look at how we can clean up the text.

 The ``Series`` and ``index`` objects in Pandas each have a set of string processing methods that make all of the standard Python string methods more available to work on all of the string elements in a Series.
 We call these